Doteveryone/diversity-tool-microsite/index.md

 Small organisations also have an extra concern — when the numbers you report can be mapped so directly to individuals do you risk breaching confidences?

 This prototype is our answer to those questions.
+We’re testing it between October 2017 and March 2018.

 ## 1. Survey your organisation